Menu Close

 According to the Ontario Drug Policy Research Network: “Utilization and public spending on biologic drugs continue to grow in Ontario, with a projected annual spending of nearly $1.4 billion in 2021.
 In contrast, uptake of biosimilars has been low, with less than 1 in 5 biologic users accessing these less costly medications when they are available.
 Initiatives should be explored that could increase the utilization of biosimilars, given the large potential for cost savings for the government.”[19]

-The Patent Medicines Prices Review Board estimates that Ontario could save more than $200 million annually with the implementation of its biosimilar policy.[17]
-The Ontario Ministry of Health has stated its transition policy will allow Ontario to fund more new drug therapies, continue to grow the roster of publicly funded life-saving drugs, bring innovation to the healthcare system and continue to deliver better, connected patient care.
+The Patent Medicines Prices Review Board estimates that Ontario could save more than $200 million annually with the implementation of its biosimilar policy.[20]
+At the launch announcement, the Ontario government stated the biosimilar transition policy will allow Ontario to invest more in new and innovative drug therapies and continue to grow the roster of publicly funded life-saving drugs.

 At the announcement of the third phase expansion of its Biosimilars Initiative program in August 2020, the B.C. government stated this next phase would allow it to put another $30.7 million over the next three years, in addition to the $96.6 million from earlier phases of the Biosimilars Initiative, back into BC’s healthcare system.[21]
 In April 2021, the B.C. government added another biosimilar (adalimumab) for provincial coverage, citing additional savings of over $100 million over three years.[22]